 Mix 200ml cream with a heaped tspn horseradish, 2 Tblspn extra virgin olive oil and 1 Tblspn cider vinegar.
 Season it with salt and pepper.
 Chopped chives can also be added.

-I have another method for making it too.
+I have two methods for making a creamy dressing.
 I like this one because it doesn’t have any oil.
-Try both, and choose your favourite.
+Try all of them, and choose your favourite.

 Slowly add the juice of 1 lemon juice to 375 ml of cream.
 Continue to stir until it has thickened.
 Add 1 Tblspn finely grated horseradish, mix, and leave to sit at room temperature for 1 hour or more before use.
 Add chives or very finely sliced leeks if desired.

 Or use This Recipe Using Sour Cream (No Oil)